Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 Why it could happen: For one thing, there’s that 17th game on the regular season schedule.
 The 37-year-old Rodgers won his third MVP award last season after tossing a league-best and career-high 48 touchdowns.
 After a months-long standoff with Green Bay’s front office, Rodgers reported to training camp on time.
 There are serious questions about the Packers’ revamped and inexperienced offensive line, with all-pro left tackle David Bakhtiari out for at least the first six games, but Rodgers’s top pass-catchers, led by wide receiver Davante Adams, all return.
 If this is Rodgers’s final year in Green Bay, here’s betting he goes out with another MVP-type campaign.

 Why it probably won’t: Peyton Manning set the single-season touchdown record with 55 touchdowns in 2013.
 Prorate Rodgers’s career-best performance last year over 17 games and he would have thrown 51 passing touchdowns.
 However, Green Bay faces one of the most difficult projected schedules, starting with the New Orleans Saints in Week 1.
 The Saints have the eighth-best defensive line heading into the regular season, per Pro Football Focus, and could give Rodgers trouble early.
-In Weeks 3 and 4, he and the Packers will face other formidable defenses in the San Francisco 49ers (ninth-nest defensive line) and Pittsburgh Steelers (No. 1).
+In Weeks 3 and 4, he will face other formidable defenses in the San Francisco 49ers (ninth-nest defensive line) and Pittsburgh Steelers (No. 1).
 If any or all of those three slow Rodgers down even a little bit, his record pursuit could be over before it really begins.

 Aaron Rodgers in 2020